benjamin-klamerek/benjamin-klamerek.github.io/IOT_projects/roller_shutters/MQTT.md

 Here the format of MQTT commands.

 {: .warning }
 Don't update the channel directly with MQTT.
-First, you will have stop manually the relay.
-Script is not launched when channel value is updated.
+Script logic is not launched when channel value is updated.
 Therefore, you may risk to activate both relays at the same time.

 ```
 cmnd/XXX/YYY